AsymLabs/realpath-lib/README.md

 thrown - useful for diagnostic purposes.
 Capture stderr to view this information.
 The test scripts are illustrative.

 **set_strict**: setting this environment enforces strict checking of target paths.
-They must exist, the symlink target must exist, cannot be broken and the ultimate target must be a regular file.
+A path must exist and must lead to a regular file, a symlink target must exist, and a symlink cannot be broken.
+This is at odds with the command **readlink -f**.

 **set_logical**: setting this environment will see that symlinked files will not be resolved to the physical system.
-This is at odds with the command **readlink**.
+This is at odds with the command **readlink -f**.

 **set_max_depth**: setting this environment controls the depth of symlink recursion.
 Recursion exits on three conditions: 1) when a duplicate reference occcurs (as a circular reference), 2) when the set_max_depth is reached, or 3) when the built-in internal limit (40) is reached, whichever occurs first.
-So if the set_max_depth is set to greater than 40, it will be disregarded.
+So if the set_max_depth is set to greater than 40, it will be disregarded, and 40 shall be enforced.
+Of course this limit can be changed, but will require modification of the source.

 Usage
 =====

 This is not a Bash executable.
 Source it at the beginning of your executable script with: